ersnrosario/cpnt262-a1/README.md

 ## Attributions

-I used a YouTube tutorial by aathil ducky (https://www.youtube.com/watch?v=H3lZxKGirTA&ab_channel=aathilducky) as reference.
+I used a YouTube tutorial by aathil ducky (https://www.youtube.com/watch?v=H3lZxKGirTA&ab_channel=aathilducky) as reference for my HTML and Javascript code.